Chart Color Schemes

 Maylands demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Maylands' residents aged 15 and above have a notably higher educational attainment than broader benchmarks.
-Specifically, 49.8% of Maylands residents hold university qualifications, compared to 25.7% in South Australia (SA) and 28.9% in Greater Adelaide.
-This substantial difference indicates a strong position for the area in knowledge-based opportunities.
-Among these residents with university qualifications, bachelor degrees are most prevalent at 31.5%, followed by postgraduate qualifications at 12.9% and graduate diplomas at 5.4%.
+Maylands' residents aged 15 and above have a notably high level of educational attainment.
+Specifically, 49.8% hold university qualifications, which is significantly higher than the state (SA) average of 25.7% and the Greater Adelaide average of 28.9%.
+This indicates that Maylands has a substantial educational advantage.
+Among those with university qualifications, bachelor degrees are the most common at 31.5%, followed by postgraduate qualifications at 12.9% and graduate diplomas at 5.4%.

-Vocational pathways account for 21.2% of qualifications among those aged 15 and above, with advanced diplomas making up 9.7% and certificates accounting for 11.5%.
+Vocational pathways also account for a significant portion of qualifications among residents aged 15 and above, with advanced diplomas making up 9.7% and certificates accounting for 11.5%.
 Educational participation is notably high in Maylands, with 27.3% of residents currently enrolled in formal education.
 This includes 8.0% in primary education, 7.5% in tertiary education, and 6.8% pursuing secondary education.

 Frequently Asked Questions - Education